-- 81 mg delayed-release aspirin/40 mg immediate-release omeprazole - 325 mg delayed-release aspirin/40 mg immediate-release omeprazole - CONTRAINDICATIONS History of asthma, urticaria, or other allergic-type reactions after taking - In pediatric patients with suspected viral infections, with or without - In periodic partons with obspecce vital infections, with or without fever, because of the risk of Reye's Syndrome.
-(4) Known hypersensitivity to aspirin, omeprazole, substituted - Known hypersensitivity to aspirin, oneprazole, substitution benzimidazoles or to any of the excipients of YOSPRALA.
+- 81 mg delayed-release aspirin/40 mg immediate-release omeprazole - 325 mg delayed-release aspirin/40 mg immediate-release omeprazole - ---CONTRAINDICATIONS- History of asthma, urticaria, or other allergic-type reactions after taking aspirin or other NSAIDs.
+(4) - In pediatric patients with suspected viral infections, with or without fever, because of the - risk of Reye's Syndrome.
+(4) · Known hypersensitivity to aspirin, omeprazole, substituted benzimidazoles or to any of the excipients of YOSPRALA.
 (4) - Patients receiving rilpivirine-containing products.
-(4, 7) - GI Adverse Reactions (including ulceration and bleeding): Monitor for signs and symptoms and discontinue treatment if bleeding occurs.
-(5.2) - Bleeding Risk with Use of Alcohol: Avoid heavy alcohol use (three or more drinks every day).
-(5.3)
+(4, 7)